 The easiest way to ride Motu Road is to get a shuttle from Opotiki up to Motu or Matawai or, most commonly, to the 800m high hilltop above Motu.

 If you're keen on a drop-off, it is a good idea to take a shuttle.
-The drive from Opotiki to the hilltop drop-off point is 100km each way, with close to 10km of gravel road.
+The drive from Opotiki up SH2 to the hilltop drop-off point above Motu is 100km each way, with close to 10km of gravel road.
 The road can get rough at times.
 If you take your own vehicle a 4WD is strongly advised.